bickerdyke/DiamondpaintingBench/README.md

 * tweezers holder
 * wax pad holder
 * funnel holder (for collapsible silicone funnel - one came with my kit)

+### Simple Right and Left End module

+As part of Set 2, there are now simple end modules without additional features available.

 ## Project Details